BCS Requirements Engineering

 Part of the BCS Diploma in Business Analysis

 Requirements Engineering is one of the core modules for those wanting to achieve the BCS Diploma in Business Analysis.
-To obtain the full Diploma candidates must also obtain the other core module of Business Analysis Practice, a Knowledge-based specialism module and a Practitioner specialism module.
-Candidates must also take a one hour oral exam directly with the BCS, The Chartered Institute for IT, following successful completion of the four modular certificates.
+To obtain the full Diploma candidates must also obtain the other core module of Business Analysis Practice, a Knowledge-based specialism and a Practitioner specialism module.
+Candidates must also take a one hour oral exam directly with BCS, The Chartered Institute for IT.